A list of real-world uses of differential privacy

 - I also added some caveats and general comments at the end of this post.

-If you'd like to add or correct something, don't hesitate to hit me up!
+If you'd like to add or correct something, please let me know!
 My contact info is at the bottom of this page.

 Apple